Thursday, February 23, 2012

 One Year Ago

-February 23rd--the day that I first started blogging, so today is my 1 year anniversary.
-I wonder sometimes--how am I doing?
-I know that I love writing, and I know that it is therapeutic.
-I get some awesome comments from strangers, friends, and family, although most aren't posted on my blog site, most come to me via Facebook messages or emails which I think is just fine.
+February 23--the day that I first started blogging, so today is my 1st anniversary.
+I wonder sometimes — how am I doing?
+I know I love writing, and that it's very therapeutic.
+I get some awesome comments from strangers, friends, and family, though most aren't posted on my blog; most come to me via Facebook messages or emails, which I think is just fine.
 I enjoy hearing the comments and feedback from others.
-And to top things off, something quite exciting happened--I was a chosen as a finalist for a blog contest put on by CBS Chicago.
+And to top things off, something quite exciting happened--I was chosen as a finalist for a blog contest put on by CBS Chicago.
 That was pretty exhilarating!

 This blogging thing seems to be working for me.
 It is a lot of fun, but also heart-wrenching at times.
-Sometimes when I reread my blog posts I cry, and sometimes I laugh.
-Maybe I have a little bit of a spilt-personality thing going on here.
+Sometimes when I reread my blog posts, I cry, and sometimes I laugh.
+Maybe I have a little bit of a split-personality thing going on here.
 Maybe not.
 I don't know.
-I just write about what I happen to be thinking about or going through at the time.
-Like now.
-I am thinking that I as in me--I have been truly writing a blog--me!
+I just write about what I happen to be thinking about or going through at the time, like now.
+I am thinking that — I have been truly writing a blog — me!
 A blog!
 And that, quite frankly, surprises me on so many levels.
-I have been very dedicated to writing this blog, I have been truthful and transparent and honest.
-And thankfully I have yet to receive any criticism.
+I have been dedicated to this blog and have been truthful, transparent, and honest.
+And thankfully, I have yet to receive any criticism.

-I have fears though.
+I have fears, though.
 Great fears.
 Why?
-Because there are so many things I want to write about that I cannot yet share.
+Because there are so many things I want to write about that I cannot share yet.
 An entire childhood of stuff that I've yet to be open about.
-I'm sure though with the passing of time, I will eventually talk about the past in more and more detail.
+I'm sure, though, with the passing of time, I will eventually talk about the past in more and more detail.
 It will come about slowly, a little here, a little there, but it will come.
-I will have to become more trusting of this format, this way--of sharing my feelings and thoughts.
+I will have to become more trusting of this format —this way of sharing my feelings and thoughts.

 I also have great fears of hurting those I love.
-So, I am careful--so very careful.
-In some cases, I only share my emotional reactions to certain situations, and in some cases, I sugar coat stories--just a little.
+So, I am careful — so very careful.
+In some cases, I only share my emotional reactions to certain situations, and in some cases, I sugarcoat stories--just a little.
 Either way, I am heedful.
-For instance--I never post names, I try not to post pictures of people's faces--other than immediate family members (and only with their permission) and I try to be so respectful of others privacy.
-It's important to me that this blog of mine is only about me--my thoughts, dreams, emotions, reactions, etc. I do not ever want to superimpose someone else's story onto my story and believe me, sometimes that is hard for me not to do.
-However, I try, I really do.
+For instance, I never post names; I try not to post pictures of people's faces—other than immediate family members (and only with their permission)—, and I try to be respectful of others' privacy.
+It's important to me that this blog of mine is only about me--my thoughts, dreams, emotions, reactions, etc. I do not ever want to superimpose someone else's story onto my story, and believe me, sometimes that is hard for me not to do.
+However, I do my best.

-So, I will continue to write, I am committed to communicating my sweet life via this venue.
-It's made me take a long hard look at my very existence and it's helped me come to terms with certain aspects of this life of mine.
-I hope to one day post a 2nd-anniversary blog.
+So, I will continue to write.
+I am committed to communicating my sweet life via this venue.
+It's made me take a long, hard look at my very existence, and it's helped me come to terms with certain aspects of this life of mine.
+I hope to post a 2nd-anniversary blog one day.
 That would be great.
 However, my deepest wish throughout this blog is that my own children and grandchildren come to know me better.
 And also, that my friends and extended family grow to know me in a new and different light.
 That is my desire.
 We'll see how it goes.
-As I've said before--your guess is as good as mine as to where this takes me in this journey of my sweet life.
+As I've said before, your guess is as good as mine as to where this takes me in this journey of my sweet life.

 And thank you, thank you for reading my blog.